SergeyDz/spring-petclinic/readme.md

 * Automatic deployment to dev was not implemented as part of this pipeline.
 * Hook to start build automatically on each commit was not made.
 * Jenkins configuration as a code plugin and kubernetes secrets was not used.
+* Deployed application shows error message inside menu, for sure need to fix this.
+* AKS cluster has no configured ingress or DNS names, only IPs - only hardcode.

 <hr/>